3volutionsAG/prometheus-mssql-exporter/README.md

 Please feel free to submit other interesting metrics to include.

-> This exporter has been tested against MSSQL 2017 and 2019 docker images (only ones offered by Microsoft).
-Other versions might be work but have not been tested.
+> This exporter has been tested against the official MSSQL 2017 and 2019 docker images provided by Microsoft.
+Other versions should work as well, but have not been tested.

 ## Usage